Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels: Adaptive-Resolution Gaussian Process Fusion

 \subsection{Merging}

 A key requirement for multi-resolution mapping is the ability to manipulate the grid cell sizes on-the-fly.
-Our goal is to use coarser (larger) grid cells to map uninteresting regions and denser (smaller) grid cells to retain details of interesting parts.
-As the map is saved in a tree structure, we prune the children grid cells and merge the information into their parent.
-This merging operation allows us to summarize information in larger areas and thus reduce the total number of grid cells, which facilitates an efficient map update and memory usage for online path planning.
+Given a non-uniform target field for mapping, our goal is to use coarser (larger) grid cells to map uninteresting regions and denser (smaller) grid cells to retain details in interesting parts.
+Previous works in GP fusion \citep{Popovic2020,Teresa2014} do not support efficient resolution changes, as the spatial correlations are only maintained in predefined grid cell center points.
+By using the new GP fusion with integral kernel, however, we naturally encode the states of parent nodes in their children, which enables efficiently retrieving the parent's posterior covariance and mean value from their children on-the-fly.

+The merging operation allows us to summarize information in larger areas and thus monotonically reduce the total number of grid cells in the map, which facilitates the mapping efficiency and memory usage.
 For this, we subdivide our map into uninteresting regions (UR) and hotspots (HS):

-where $\bm{\mu}_{i}$ and $\bm{K}_{i, i}$ are the mean and variance of grid cell $\cell[i]$; the design parameter $\gamma$ is chosen to specify the margin to the threshold $f_\text{th}$.
+where $\posterior{\bm{\mu}_{i}}$ and $\posterior{\bm{K}_{i, i}}$ are the posterior mean and variance of grid cell $\cell[i]$; the design parameter $\gamma$ is chosen to specify the margin to the threshold $f_\text{th}$~\citep{Gregory2014}.
 This setting avoids merging grid cells with possibly high mean values, which would cause detail loss in interesting regions.
 Thus, grid cells are only merged if there is a strong belief that they fall within uninteresting bounds.

-For a parent grid cell, if all of its $P = N^d$ child grid cells are uninteresting leaves (grid cells in $\map_{UI}$), these child grid cells can be pruned and replaced by their parent grid cell.
-A key challenge in our approach compared to other multi-resolution mapping algorithms using the independence assumption is that we need to adjust the covariance matrix during the merging operation.
-When we merge the information of $P$ children into their parent grid cell, based on the definition of grid cell variable and the correlation encoded by the integral kernel, we can define the parent grid cell as:
+For a parent grid cell, if all of its $P = N^d$ child grid cells are uninteresting leaves (grid cells in $\map_{UR}$), these child grid cells can be replaced by their parent grid cell.
+When we merge the information of $P$ children into their parent, based on the definition of grid cell variable and the correlation encoded by the integral kernel, we have the parent grid cell defined as:

-The parent grid cell now represents the average function value of the whole region covered by its children.
-For the whole map, the merging operation can be described as a linear transformation of the GP, shown as follows:
+The parent grid cell now represents the average function value of the entire region covered by its children.
+For the grid map, the merging operation can be described as a linear transformation of the GP as follows: